oasislinux/oasis/README.md

 [samurai]: https://github.com/michaelforney/samurai
 [Lua scripts]: https://github.com/oasislinux/oasis/blob/master/pkg/nasm/gen.lua

+* **Minimal bootstrap dependencies**.

+Any POSIX system with git, lua, curl, a sha256 utility, standard compression utilities, and an `x86_64-linux-musl` cross compiler can be used to bootstrap oasis.
+This makes it trivial to cross-compile oasis, even from non-Linux systems such as macOS or OpenBSD.

 * **BearSSL** is the system TLS and crypto library.

 BearSSL is incredibly small and well written, but is not widely